johnbeve/PHI-696/Project-3/README.md

   (a) Sally has an arm Tuesday but does not have an arm Wednesday.

-   Answer:  Sally participates in having at least one arm on Tuesday  precedes  Sally participates in having no arms on Wednesday
+   Answer:  "Sally participates in having at least one arm on Tuesday" precedes "Sally participates in having no arms on Wednesday"

            Sally is instance_of object
            Tuesday is instance_of one-dimensional temporal region